bgruening/docker-galaxy-stable/README.md

 At first you need to install docker.
 Please follow the [very good instructions](https://docs.docker.com/installation/) from the Docker project.

-After the successful installation, all what you need to do is:
+After the successful installation, all you need to do is:

   ```sh
   docker run -d -p 8080:80 -p 8021:21 -p 8022:22 bgruening/galaxy-stable